qubitdigital/qubit-sdk-ios/README.md

 If you encounter permission issues, ensure the GitHub username step has been successfully completed.
 Please consult the cocoapods documentation if you have any other issues with this step.
 If your process freezes on “Analysing dependencies”, try running *pod repo remove master*, *pod setup*, then *pod install* again.

-## Deploying without CocoaPods - using a framework

-**Recommended approach**
+## Usign Framework Files

-If you wish to use QubitSDK without a package manager such as CocoaPods, you can do so by importing the `QubitSDK.xcframework` framework files to your project.
-This enables both debugging in the simulator and executing code on the iOS platform.
+If you want to use QubitSDK without a package manager, you can do so by adding QubitSDK.framework files to your project.

-To add QubitSDK to your project, open Xcode, and right-click on your project.
-Select "Add Files to <Your Project Name>".
-Select framework and press Add.
-The SDK will be added and linked to your project.

-**Legacy framework files - to be deprecated in a future release**

 We prepared two versions of the framework for each configuration build - debug and release.
 FrameworkDebug contains files needed to run the SDK on devices and simulators (arm64, arm7, i384, and x86_64 architectures).
 FrameworkRelease contains files only for device architectures (arm, arm7, arm64).

+To add QubitSDK to your project, open Xcode, and right-click on your project.
+Select "Add Files to <Your Project Name>".
+Select QubitSDK.framework and press Add.
+SDK will be added and linked to your project.
 Please refer to our two example projects - QubitSwiftFrameworkDebugExampleApp and QubitSwiftFrameworkReleaseExampleApp.

 ## Starting the QubitSDK
 Starting the QubitSDK with a tracking ID will allow us to correctly identify your data.